cameronapak/be-still/README.md

 - This project is deployed to Netlify.
 - Uses Partykit backend for WebSocket-based communication.
 - If you make changes to the Partykit backend, you will need to redeploy it.
+- I think it can handle 100 concurrent connections, but I haven't tested it.

+## Questions?

+Feel free to reach out to me on [X](https://x.com/cameronpak) if you have any questions!